Welcome to the website of the Polar Postal History Society of Great Britain (PPHSGB)

 download to your PC or tablet and read later.
 More books will be continually

 added over the next few months so check back regularly to discover new polar

 Remember that to log-in to the Polar Library you just enter the e-mail address that you are registered with by the membership secretary, and password featured in the latest issue of Polar Post, into the Library log-in page accessible through the Members Section of the website.

 19th – 21st October 2018 The Polar Postal History Society Cambridge Residential Weekend with the theme of "Americans in the Polar Regions" was enjoyed by all who attended.
 Some images of society members "in action" are shown below.
-A full report will appear in the December issue of Polar Post.
+Several of the displays featured Richard Byrd and some polar items from Byrd's expeditions to the Antarctic and Arctic are featured on the left.
+A full report of all member's displays appears in the December issue of Polar Post.

 The Polar Postal History Society is pleased to announce the launch of the online Polar Post Library.
 The Polar Postal History Library includes all issues of Polar Post from 1953 with lists of contents (where available) – that is over 250 issues!

 Members can go directly to the Polar Post library here or click on one of the 250 Polar Post front covers to go directly to a specific issue.